Hedge239/LaunchPadSnake/README.md

 ### Too quiet?
 Well I have you covered!
 You can play any [.wav] files for both background music and death sounds (more may come in the future)

-Just have the following files, with the exact names, in the same directory as the executable
+Just have the following files, with the exact names, in the same directory as the executable and it just works!

 - music.wav
 - death.wav

 ## License
-DyanicLibTesting is licensed under the MIT License, see [LICENSE.txt](https://github.com/Hedge239/LaunchPadSnake/blob/main/LICENSE.txt) for more information
+LaunchPadSnake is licensed under the MIT License, see [LICENSE.txt](https://github.com/Hedge239/LaunchPadSnake/blob/main/LICENSE.txt) for more information
 > Copyright (c) 2023-2025 Lucas I Kohorst